Cellmate Who Jeffrey Epstein Claimed ‘Roughed Him Up’ Worked As Cop In Same Town As Trump National Golf Club

 Tartaglione was no longer housed in the same cell as Epstein on the night of the 66-year-old’s death, but was in a cell not far from Esptein’s, according to an NBC News report.
 But Tartaglione claimed he heard nothing the night that Epstein died, according to his lawyer.

-CBS News reported earlier this week, however, that witnesses heard “shouting and shrieking” coming from Epstein’s cell on the night of his death.
+CBS News reported earlier this week that witnesses heard “shouting and shrieking” coming from Epstein’s cell on the night of his death.